cameraui/sdk/go/docs/api/sensor.md

 	func (s *PTZControl) SetTargetPreset(value string)

 SetTargetPreset sets the target preset ID.
+The property is unset until this runs.

 Example: